-Using SQLPlus to Unlock Accounts and Reset Passwords
+Using SQL\Plus to Unlock Accounts and Reset Passwords

-To unlock and reset user account passwords using SQLPlus:
+To unlock and reset user account passwords using SQL\Plus:

-- Start SQLPlus and log in using the Database Vault Account Manager account.
-If you did not create the Database Vault Account Manager account during installation, then you will need to log in using the Database Vault Owner account. - Enter a command similar to the following, where account is the user account that you want to unlock and password is the new password:
+- Start SQL\Plus and log in using the Database Vault Account Manager account.
+If you did not create the Database Vault Account Manager account during installation, then you must log in using the Database Vault Owner account. - 2.
+Enter a command similar to the following, where account is the user account to unlock and password is the new password: